When Black Hair Violates The Dress Code

 In defense of their daughters, the Cooks brought in a yearbook to show school leaders the many white female students with hair extensions and dyed hair.

-But, The Cooks say, the administration didn't see that those students were in violation of the dress code, stating those hair alterations weren't as obvious.
+But, the Cooks say, the administration didn't see that those students were in violation of the dress code, stating those hair alterations weren't as obvious.

 NPR reached out to Mystic Valley Regional for an interview several times without a response.

-The Cooks decided to contact the NAACP, Anti-Defamation League, and the ACLU to file a complaint against the school, calling the dress code discriminatory to students of color, particularly black females.
+The Cooks contacted the NAACP, Anti-Defamation League, and the ACLU to file a complaint against the school, calling the dress code discriminatory to students of color, particularly black females.

-After much pressure, the school did suspend enforcing of the dress code until the end of the year.
+After much pressure, the school suspended enforcement of the dress code until the end of the year.

 Noticing a trend